vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 Input: numCourses = 5,
 prerequisites = [[0,1], [1,2], [3,2], [4,3], [2,4]]

-Intuition
 Similar to the above.
 But different in few ways.
-It's a cycle detection problem which kind of changes the way you traverse and label nodes.
+- It is a cycle detection problem which kind of changes the way you traverse and label nodes.
-Apart from few minor differences that the graph is directed and visited array used different labels to check for cycles.
+Apart from few minor differences that
+- the graph is directed and visited array used different labels to check for cycles.
 This problem is very similar in structure to the previous one.

-First we will draw all the nodes as a graph from 0-N-1, so that we visually see what we are working with.
+First we will draw all the nodes as a graph from 0 to n-1, so that we visually see what we are working with.
 Then we can go thru the edges from the input and fill in the graph.
 In this case these edges are directed edges - one way streets. we add arrows to the edges.
-As you make up more examples you will notice that the components in the graph will not need to be connected.
+As you make up more examples you will notice that the components in the graph will not need to be connected, the graph can have separate connected components.
-Can have separate connected components. only case you cannot complete all the courses is when we have a cycle. *This problem is all about finding cycle* Then how do you find cycles in a graph?
+The only case you cannot complete all the courses is when we have a cycle.
+*This problem is all about finding cycle*

+Then how do you find cycles in a graph?
 The traversal part is the same, we pick and node and visit all its neighbors and mark them as visited in the visited graph.
 *Now anytime you come across a node that is already visited, you would know that have a cycle.* \